sherry-ger/workshop/Labs/Lab4.md

 You should be running java 1.8.0_242, nodejs v10.18.1, npm 6.13.4.

 3. Bring up two backend services written in Java, cardatabase and car-value-estimator.
-Our front is a React application call carfront.
+Our front end app is a React application called carfront.

-*car database service*
+**car database service**

 ```
 cd /home/ubuntu/apm/cardatabase